webzcom/runvbsasadmin/README.md

 # runvbsasadmin

-Example of how to run a vbscript as an Administrator
+#Run VBScript as an Administrator Demo.

+Save the files to your Windows computer.

+Right click the run_as_admin.cmd file and select "Run as Administrator".

+Enter your Administrator credentials when prompted